dumians/llm-stack-overview/README.md

 Few shot prompting tends to break down when more complex logic is required to complete the task.
 LLMs can't reason outside of what is being read/written by them.
-If the examples provided in the prompt contain only tasks and answers and the task is not common, LLM will not able to figure out the algorithm for getting the answer.
+If the examples provided in the prompt contain only questions and answers and the task is not common, LLM will not able to figure out the algorithm for getting the answer.

 The limitations of Few-Shot technique can be mitigated by combining it with